napari/docs/docs/tutorials/fundamentals/viewer.md

 You can select layers, causing them to become outlined, by clicking on their layer widget.
-Multiple layers can be simultaneously selected using either `shift` to select either all the layers in between two clicked-on layers or `command` click to select all layers clicked-on.
+Multiple layers can be simultaneously selected using either `shift` to select all the layers in between two clicked-on layers or `command` click to select individual clicked-on layers.

 You can rearrange the order of the layers by dragging them, including dragging multiple layers at the same time.